 - Small gifts from your home country for the shamans and leaders (some people like to do this, it is not expected or required)

 - Meditation cushion, small pillow, or light blanket for extra ceremony comfort

-Ecuador uses the US dollar, and there are lots of ATM machines in Guayaquil at the airport to grab some cash when you arrive, as well as places to exchange cash if needed, (though we don’t recommend this.
+Ecuador uses the US dollar, and there are ATM machines in Quito at the airport to grab some cash when you arrive, as well as places to exchange cash if needed, (though we don’t recommend this.
 It is best to take $USD directly out of ATMs for the best exchange rate.)
 Ecuador is a mostly cash based economy, so it is wise to plan to have some cash in case you need it.